Bagas Kaffa

-Amiruddin Bagas Kaffa Arrizqi (born 16 January 2002) is an Indonesian professional footballer who plays as a right-back for Liga 1 club PS Barito Putera.
+Amiruddin Bagas Kaffa Arrizqi (born 16 January 2002) is an Indonesian professional footballer who plays as a right-back for Liga 2 club Barito Putera.

 Club career

 Barito Putera

-Bagas Kaffa made his first-team debut on 6 March 2020 as a starting in a match against Bali United.
+At a young age, he has already had the opportunity to play for PS Barito Putera.
+Bagas Kaffa agreed a contract with Barito Putera in 2019.
+Even his contract was extended until 2023.
+He is determined to win a position as a regular player at Laskar Antasari.
+Bagas Kaffa made his first-team debut on 6 March 2020 as a starting in a match against Bali United where he played the full 90 minutes as a right back.
 This season was suspended on 27 March 2020 due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.